efairbanks/cybin/README.md

 What it does not do is:
 * tell the user how to make music
-* tell the user what music or is not
+* tell the user what is or is not music
 * tell the user it should be used to make music
 * tell the user it should or should not be used for any particular purpose
 * anything else